-The endogenous cannabinoid system is believed to play a “critical role … in the etiology of PTSD in humans.”
-Researchers theorize, “Cannabis may dampen the strength or emotional impact of traumatic memories through synergistic mechanisms that might make it easier for people with PTSD to rest or sleep and to feel less anxious and less involved with flashback memories. … Evidence is increasingly accumulating that cannabinoids might play a role in fear extinction and anti-depressive effects.”
-Studies show that cannabinoid administration can facilitate fear extinction memory recall in both animals and in humans.[3-4]
+A growing number of scientists believe that the endogenous cannabinoid system plays a “critical role … in the etiology of PTSD in humans.”
+Researchers have theorized, “Cannabis may dampen the strength or emotional impact of traumatic memories through synergistic mechanisms that might make it easier for people with PTSD to rest or sleep and to feel less anxious and less involved with flashback memories. … Evidence is increasingly accumulating that cannabinoids might play a role in fear extinction and anti-depressive effects.”
+Studies show that cannabinoid administration can facilitate fear extinction memory recall in both animals and in humans.[4-5] Specifically, the administration of nabilone, a synthetic cannabinoid, has been documented to safely mitigate various symptoms of post-traumatic stress, including insomnia, chronic pain, and treatment-resistant nightmares.[6-7] Similarly, the adjunctive administration of orally absorbable THC has been shown to “cause a statistically significant improvement in global symptom severity, sleep quality, frequency of nightmares, and PTSD hyperarousal symptoms” in a cohort of 10 subjects.

-Observational trial data provides inconsistent results.
-A retrospective review of PTSD patients’ symptoms published in 2014 in the Journal of Psychoactive Drugs reported a greater than 75 percent reduction CAPS (Clinician Administered Posttraumatic Scale) symptom scores following cannabis therapy.
-But a larger observational study of PTS subjects reported that “those who never used marijuana had significantly lower symptom severity four months later than those who continued or started use after treatment.”
+A retrospective review of PTSD patients’ symptoms published in 2014 in the Journal of Psychoactive Drugs reported a greater than 75 percent reduction in CAPS (Clinician Administered Posttraumatic Scale) symptom scores following cannabis therapy.
+But a larger observational study of PTSD subjects reported that “those who never used marijuana had significantly lower symptom severity four months later than those who continued or started use after treatment.”
 Similarly, a 2015 case-control study found no association between self-reported cannabis use and mental health symptom severity in a cohort of veterans with probable PTSD.
-A separate study similarly reported “no significant positive nor negative associations between baseline cannabis use and end-of-treatment PTSD symptom severity and days of primary substance use.”
-A 2017 literature review by the Canadian Agency for Drugs and Technologies in Health concludes, “[T]here is evidence from very low quality studies to support the efficacy of smoked marijuana, oral THC, and nabilone in reducing some symptoms of PTSD.”
-As a result, experts presently advise physicians to “use their own clinical judgment when weighing the potential risks and benefits for a particular patient.”
-Two military veterans advocacy organizations, The American Legion and AMVETS, have expressed support for veterans’ access to cannabis therapy.
+A 2017 study also reported “no significant positive nor negative associations between baseline cannabis use and end-of-treatment PTSD symptom severity and days of primary substance use.”

 Rabinak et al. 2012.
 Cannabinoid facilitation of fear extinction memory recall in humans.
 Neuropharmacology 64: 396-402.